“Crossing the Chasm” is an entrepreneurship book that explains how to take products from market entry and niches to widespread and mass adoption.

 - Monetize their engagement (don’t do it too early)

 - Enlist the faithful (also read Start With Why)

 Tech Savvy Early & Business Savvy Later

 The gap between early adopters and the rest makes me think that you might want to have technically savvy salespeople early on and then more business-savvy people later on.

 This is just my thing, but I really dislike the continuous referencing of war terminology for business.
 I remember as a salesperson it was always about “trenches”, “going to war” etc. It always seemed stupid and… Plain wrong.
 See yourself as adding value, not launching an invasion.

-But Crossing the Chasm is a great read for everyone.
-No matter the industry, the psychological principles apply anywhere.
-And if you’re in tech B2B, then it’s an absolutely must read.
+No matter the industry, psychological principles apply anywhere.
+And if you’re in tech B2B, then it’s an absolute must-read.

 And it’s also a great read for people interested in human psychology.